 Comparison of Schools

 The following table will help aspiring dental studies students compare these three schools.
-It offers a side-by-side look at many aspect students should consider.
+It offers a side-by-side look at some of the many aspects students should consider.

 |Houston Community College||Lone Star College System||University of Texas Health Science Center at Houston|